cyoung/stratux/README.md

 * Support for FLARM NMEA Output via TCP Port 2000
 * Estimation of Mode C/S target distance by signal strength, transmission of bearingless targets via Flarm-NMEA and GDL90
 * Support for changing the Stratux's IP address
+* Possibility to enter multiple ownship transponder HEX codes, Stratux will automatically decide which of these are actually you.
+This is useful if you have multiple aircraft that you regularly fly with (e.g. add all club aircraft)

 ## Building the Europe Edition
 Building the european Edition is practically the same as the official Stratux.
 More information can be found here: